SELECT

 GROUP BY region.id;

-In this case, Materialized will spin up the same dataflow as it did for creating a materialized view, but it will tear down the dataflow once it’s returned its results to the client.
-If you regularly want to view the results of this query, you may want to create a view for it.
+In this case, Materialize will spin up a similar dataflow as it did for creating the above indexed view, but it will tear down the dataflow once it’s returned its results to the client.
+If you regularly want to view the results of this query, you may want to create an index (in memory) and/or a materialized view (on persistent storage) for it.

 WITH